Lerne dieses Wort

 People tend to respond to this email saying "I didn't know I was that smart," "seems like I'm a genius," or "I would have never thought I could to this."

 Why do people go through school not learning this basic truth - that their mental capacities are so vast, nearly limitless?
-When will our students be taught to understand that they tun possess the tools to do anything they want, if only they dedicate the time and energy to develop the skill required?
+When will our students be taught to understand that they do possess the tools to do anything they want, if only they dedicate the time and energy to develop the skill required?

 Translations of jumbled text above: